nih-cfde/the-fair-cookbook/content/recipes/Identification/identifiers.md

 ## Definitions:

-**identifier**: an identifier is a chain of characters (number, letter, symbol, or any combination of those) which is associated to an entity or a type of entities and which is used to refer to those entities in an indexing system.
+**identifier**: An identifier is a chain of characters (number, letter, symbol, or any combination of those) which is associated to an entity or a type of entities and which is used to refer to those entities in an indexing system.

-**unique identifier**: a unique identifier (UID) is an identifier which  refers to only one instance of thing
+**unique identifier**: A unique identifier (UID) is an identifier which  refers to only one instance of thing

-**locally unique identifier**: a locally unique identifier (LUID) is an  identifier which is unique to a given context (hence, local) but which may clash if moved out of this specific context.
+**locally unique identifier**: A locally unique identifier (LUID) is an  identifier which is unique to a given context (hence, local) but which may clash if moved out of this specific context.
 By clash, we mean that if dereferenced in the wrong context, it could return an instance different from the one it pointed to when it was minted in its original context.

-**globally unique identifier**: a globally unique identifier  (GUID) is an identifier which is produced such that the probability of the exact same string is extremely low (but not null), hence global.
+**globally unique identifier**: A globally unique identifier  (GUID) is an identifier which is produced such that the probability of the exact same string is extremely low (but not null), hence global.
 Also known as `universally unique identifier` (UUID).
 Their production does not depend on central registration and relies on the generation of a 128-bit string.

 ```python
 import uuid